English to German freelance translator, native German speaker

 The cost of a translation is generally calculated based on the number of words in the source text.

-My basic fee for general translations from English into German is € 0.25* per word.
-The actual fee for a particular translation contract may be higher, depending on the deadline, difficulty of the text, file format, etc.
+My usual fee for translations from English into German is € 0.30* per word.
+The actual fee for a particular translation contract may be higher, depending on the deadline, difficulty of the text, file format, etc. My rate always includes editing/proofreading by a colleague, so that you can be sure to receive a flawless text ready for publishing.

 Factors that could increase the word price: